orionw/blog/ettin.md

 - **Encoder models** use bidirectional attention, allowing each token to "see" all other tokens in the sequence (fully visible)
 - **Decoder models** use causal attention, where tokens can only "see" previous tokens to enable autoregressive generation

-Yet while decoder models have seen rapid innovation, encoder model development had stagnated -- until recently with efforts like [ModernBERT](https://huggingface.co/blog/modernbert).
+Yet while decoder models have seen rapid innovation, encoder model development had stagnated -- until recently with efforts like [ModernBERT](https://huggingface.co/blog/modernbert) to update them.
 But which architecture is better?
 Previous comparisons between encoders and decoders were limited by different datasets, architectures, and training recipes.

 Named after the two-headed Norse giant, Ettin provides a **controlled comparison** by training with both architectures on identical data, identical model shapes, and identical training recipes.
 They only differ in attention patterns and training objectives!